Amarz94/ReadmeGenerator/ExampleREADME.md

   ## Installation

-  Would need to download bash or a terminal and run the file through it.
+  Would need to download bash or a terminal

   ## Usage

+  Meow im a cat

   ## Tests

+  Use cats to get meows

   ## License